A Pretty Penny

 The call ended.

 I made my way back down to the lobby and as I passed the check in desk, my eyes met the man stood behind it.
-I was met with a warm smile.
-I nodded politely and smiled back.
-Clearly my Arab features had worked to my advantage.
+He smiled at me warmly, and I nodded politely and smiled back.
+My Arab features had clearly worked to my advantage.

 Outside, I stood beside my car puffing on another cigarette and scrolling though J.B’s Wikipedia page.
 The career bits were of little interest to me and I scrolled straight to the Personal Life section.
 Here I learnt that J.B was a seasoned bachelor.
 He had dated some of the most beautiful women in the world, models and actresses, but had never spent more than two years with any of them.
 How strange.
 Here was a man who could get any woman he wants, but instead chose to keep the company of escorts.
 It reeked of sex addiction.
 I read on and learnt that J.B was a former alcoholic who had been teetotal for over a decade.
 That figured.
 Most, if not all addicts, have a tendency to replace one addiction with another.